TinosNitso/VanityTXID-Plugin/README.md

 v1.5.1: SHA256 Checksum: 1f16f32ea4921a16aa1d424b0b15a4765ef237b44540e0117d48fa3e51643beb
 - Support for SLP Ed. v3.6.6 re-instated!
 I just prefer 3.6.7 (pre-releases).
 Screenie for macOS added.
 - Max sized Scripts can now be displayed after vanity address generation.
-- All new binaries now enable any number of threads without any bugs.
+- All new executables now enable any number of threads without any bugs.
 Surprisingly 8 are just as fast as 64, so we weren't missing out on anything.
 Instead of including mutex, it's much better to pass pointer/s to each thread so they report back.
 I prefer to time only in Python.
 - Combined some simple lines of Python code, and reversed some simple 'for' loops using set notation.
 - Technically a new Icon.webp where the ₿ is animated & shrunk to 32p before being placed on top of the colored circles.
 - As usual please restart EC during update (re-install).